Assistant Professor of Political Science

 - Ph.D.
 University of California, Santa Barbara (2007)

 - M.A.
 University of California, Santa Barbara (2004)

 - Voter Behavior and Political Participation

 - Political corruption

-2012.
+2013.
 “Portraits of Religion in Introductory American Government Textbooks: Images of Tolerance or Intolerance.”
-With Marie Eisenstein.
-Journal of Political Science Education, 9(1) (publication date: 2013).
+(PDF) With Marie Eisenstein.
+Journal of Political Science Education, 9(1): 89-107.

 2008.
 Dimock, Michael, April Clark, and Juliana Menasce Horowitz.
 “Campaign Dynamics and the Swing Vote in the 2004 Election.”
 In The Swing Voters in American Politics, ed.
 William G. Mayer.
 Washington, D.C.: Brookings Institution Press.

 About Dr. Clark